jrmitch120/ChallengeBoard/README.md

 - ASP.NET 4.5
 - .NET 4.0
-- SQL Server (you optionally can swap in a different provider)
+- SQL Server

-At this time, I don't believe that mono supports the asyc pipeline that ASP.NET 4.5 requires.
+- Recaptcha keys: http://www.google.com/recaptcha.
+Recently I've needed to add protection against spammers, so Polite Recatpcha is now being used.
+You can develop on localhost, but moving to production will require a set of keys.

 Other Info
 ==========